Black Cocoa Cake

 Black Cake

-• Preheat the oven to 350F (I use convection cuz my oven runs really hot at the bottom – conventional is also fine) and grease and line an 8×3 inch baking pan or a 9 inch baking pan with baking spray and parchment paper (see blog post for other cake pan sizes).
+• Preheat the oven to 350F (I use convection cuz my oven runs really hot at the bottom – conventional is also fine) and grease and line two 8×2 inch pans (or one tall 8×3 inch pan or one 9 inch pan) with baking spray and parchment paper (see blog post for other cake pan sizes).

 240 grams (2 cups) cake flour, 80 grams (1 cup) black cocoa powder, 1/2 tsp fine sea salt, 14 grams (1 Tbsp) baking powder